thomasgwatson/alasdos/src/content/regen/dynasty.md

 First published 17 February, 2024

-This is going to be my regnerative-dynastic version of the "Date Me" post phenomena.
+This is going to be my regenerative-dynastic version of the "Date Me" post phenomena.
 Take it as a prayer, as an intention; take it as me lighting a beacon.

 This is worth reading if: